Pit Stop Challenge

 Since 2017, the top two teams have competed in a three-round final.
 The team with the fastest time in the semi-finals gets to select their preferred lane for the final, and the team with the fastest time in the final gets to choose their favored lane for the third and deciding round.
 The tournament bracket is decided by a blind draw, and the top four teams receive a bye from the first round to the quarter-finals, with the remaining squads beginning in the first round.
 Contest participants are selected from IndyCar Series-registered teams and Indianapolis 500 entrants.
 Qualification for the contest is based on pit stop performance after the last Indianapolis 500, current season IndyCar entrant standings positions, and one-off Indianapolis 500 entries.
-The winning team receives $50,000 from $100,000 total prize money, and crew members receive pit lane equipment from prize donors at a Gasoline Alley giveaway.
+The winning team and driver share the winners' prize of $50,000 from $150,000 total prize money.
+Each crew member receives pit lane equipment from prize donors at a Gasoline Alley giveaway as well as Jostens custom-designed rings.

-Pit crews can adjust their routines, practise to reduce errors, and become acquainted with their pit lane box thanks to the competition.
-It was cancelled in 2008 due to rain, and all advertized prize monies were donated to charity; it was also cancelled in both 2020 and 2021 because of the COVID-19 pandemic in Indiana.
-As of May 2025, the record for the most victories is held by Team Penske with 18 wins since their first win in the 1981 final.
-Galles Racing are in second place with six wins, and Chip Ganassi Racing are third with three victories.
-Hélio Castroneves has the most victories among drivers, with eight, followed by Danny Sullivan with four wins.
+The competition allows pit crews for the Indianapolis 500 to adjust their routines, practice to reduce errors, and become acquainted with their pit lane box.
+Past sponsors of the competition include Miller, Coors, Checkers/Rally's, McDonald's, Izod, TAG Heuer, and Ruoff Mortgage.
+It was canceled in 2008 due to rain, and all advertized prize monies were donated to charity; it was also canceled in both 2020 and 2021 because of the COVID-19 pandemic in Indiana.
+As of May 2025, the record for the most victories is held by Team Penske with 20 wins since their first win in the 1981 final.
+Galles Racing are in second place with six wins, and Chip Ganassi Racing are third with four victories.
+Hélio Castroneves has the most victories among drivers, with eight, followed by Scott Dixon and Danny Sullivan with four wins each.
 Rick Rinaman has four wins, more than any other chief mechanic.
-Travis Law, Matt Jonsson, Owen Snyder, and Travis Law follow in second place with three victories each.
-The inaugural winner was Carrillo (Jim McElreath) in the 1977 final, while the most recent winner was Team Penske (Josef Newgarden) in the 2022 final.
+Matt Jonsson, Travis Law, and Owen Snyder follow in second place with three victories each.
+The inaugural winner was Jim McElreath of Carrillo Racing in the 1977 final, while the most recent winner was Josef Newgarden of Team Penske in the 2025 final.